PubMed ID: 16433927

 Timing of Measurements

-- A trained field worker completed a detailed questionnaire and measured height, weight and blood pressure of each consenting participant
+- A trained field worker completed a detailed questionnaire and measured height, weight and BP of each consenting participant

 - Two consecutive timed 24-hour urine samples were obtained from each participant under close supervision.